-Posted on Feb 24 2006 by Alistair Barnett in Tutorials WordPress
+Posted on Feb 24 2006 byin Tutorials WordPress

 Now that you have WordPress installed, you’ll want to get to know it a little bit.
 Specifically, you’ll need to find your way around the very extensive – yet easy to use – WordPress control panel.
 This is the backend of your blog.
 It’s accessible only to you.
 If, at some point in the future, you decide to have guest writers for your blog, you’ll be able to add them as a user very easily.
 More on that another time.
 For now, take a little time to explore.

 Open a browser and type www.yourdomain.com/wp-login.php.
 Of course, if you installed WP in a subdirectory, you would type www.yourdomain.com/subdirectory/wp-login.php.
 The other option is to simply go to your blog’s home page and find the “Login” link in the right sidebar, and click that.
 You should have gotten a username and password at the completion of the WP install.
 You’ll need that to login.